d-zhelyazkov/RobotInLabyrinth/README.txt

         * SWING_SUPPORTED flag - enables popup warning messages; auto-enabled if one of the above flags is set
         * FILE_NAME - input file to process if IMAGE_CHOOSER_FLAG is not set
         * PICTURE_FILE_FLAG - tells the type of the file pointed by FILE_NAME - 1 for image, 0 for text

-        - note: the config file has to be located in the working directory

 Project build:
-    - build as standard java console application
+    - mvn clean install

 Project run:
-    - main class: Main/RobotInLabyrinthByPicture
+    1. cd target/classes
+    2. java Main/RobotInLabyrinthByPicture